 Internet access is the ability of individuals and organizations to connect to the Internet using computer terminals, computers, and other devices; and to access services such as email and the World Wide Web.

 Learning Management System, also known as LMS, is a software application for the administration, documentation, tracking, reporting, automation and delivery of educational courses, training programs, or learning and development programs.
 The learning management system concept emerged directly from eLearning.
 UIC’s LMS is Blackboard.

 The Learning Technology Solutions provides faculty with a one-stop-shop for teaching and learning with technology needs.
 Whether assistance is needed with Blackboard, Lecture Capture, a projector in a classroom, or even a classroom that is too hot, this is the place to go!

 Malware is any software intentionally designed to cause damage to a computer, server, client, or computer network.
 A wide variety of types of malware exist, including computer viruses, worms, Trojan horses, ransomware, spyware, adware, rogue software, and scareware.

-Office 365 is a suite of programs that includes Office applications and is available to UIC faculty and students for free.
+Office 365, previously known as Microsoft Office, is a suite of programs that includes Office applications and is available to UIC faculty and students for FREE.
 There are two ways to use Office 365: in the cloud using Word Online, Excel Online, PowerPoint Online, OneNote Online, etc. or by installing all the same apps locally on up to five PCs or Macs, five tablets, and five mobile devices.

 Microsoft Teams is a chat-based workspace that facilitates real-time collaboration and allows people to come together to have casual conversations and create work plans.